scaleoutsean/solidfire-linux/README.md

 ## Containers

 - See the Containers section of [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire#kubernetes-and-containers)
-- If you ruse CoreOS, Flatcar Container Linux, see [this post](https://scaleoutsean.github.io/2021/12/07/flatcar-linux-with-solidfire-iscsi.html)
+- If you ruse CoreOS or Flatcar Container Linux, see [this post](https://scaleoutsean.github.io/2021/12/07/flatcar-linux-with-solidfire-iscsi.html)
+- VMware Photon - see [this](https://github.com/scaleoutsean/photon-solidfire) and the blog post linked in the README

 ## NetApp HCI Compute Nodes